Enka: International popularity

 In the United States, while enka remains popular among a section of the (typically older) Japanese-American population, enka has many fans among non-Japanese.
 There are some enka orchestras and performers active in the country, such as the San Jose Chidori Band, which occasionally performs at O-Bon festivals in the summer.

+In China, this form of music was prohibited during the Cultural Revolution because Mao Zedong considered it hedonistic and in opposition to the socialist cause.